AnnikaV9/carrotsh/README.md

 #### [auto_blocklist.json](https://github.com/AnnikaV9/carrotsh/blob/master/blocklists/auto_blocklist.json)
 The auto blocklist is used when `auto_blocklist` in the configuration is set to true.
 It will automatically add addresses when clients perform a set number of incorrect password attempts (Default: 5), and remove them from the list after a set period (Default: 1 week).
 The auto blocklist should only be modified if there are false positives. (eg. You get yourself blocked after entering the incorrect password)

-To clear the auto blocklist, run:
+To clear the auto blocklist:
 ```
 python3 carrotsh.py clear-auto-blocklist
 ```